mikethwolff/AWS-Architect-Projects-Udacity/README.md

 There will be three parts to this project:

 **Part 1:**
-* Data Durability And Recovery:
+1. Data Durability And Recovery:
-1. Pick two AWS regions.
+- Pick two AWS regions.
 An active region and a standby region.
-2. Use CloudFormation to create one VPC in each region.
+- Use CloudFormation to create one VPC in each region.

-**Part 1 Solution**
+**1. Solution:**
 vpc.yml
 ```
 Description:  Udacity - Design for Availability, Resilience, and Reliability